 Bela Lugosi fan alert!
-This Monogram horror opus is yet another narrative-challenged fumble of unmotivated, incomprehensible characters… but Bela’s great in it, in a central role.
-He’s a sympathetic, non- maniac this time, if you don’t count his tendency to go into trances and smother random houseguests.
+This Monogram horror opus is yet another narrative-challenged fumble of unmotivated, incomprehensible characters… but Bela’s great in it, and in a central role, too.
+He’s a sympathetic non- maniac this time, if you don’t count his tendency to go into trances and (cough) smother random houseguests.
 Savant’s review has the lowdown on the interesting cast; Tom Weaver’s commentary has the authoritative lowdown on whole show.

 KL Studio Classics

 1941 / B&W / 1:37 flat Academy / 64 min. / Street Date March 21, 2017 / available through Kino Lorber / 24.95

 Starring: Bela Lugosi, Polly Ann Young, Clarence Muse, John McGuire, Betty Compson, Ernie Adams, Terry Walker, George Pembroke .